Hint of Pseudo Code (HoPC): Zero-Shot Step by Step Pseudo Code Reasoning Prompting: Related Work

 \subsection{Complex reasoning with LLMs}

-Reasoning skills are essential for general intelligence systems, and the ability to reason in LLMs gained significant attention from the research community.
-Several studies \cite{brown2020language,smith-etal-2022-human} have shown that asking pre-trained models to produce step-by-step reasoning or fine-tuning \cite{cobbe2021training} can increase their ability on complex reasoning tasks.
-GPT-3 \cite{brown2020language} has illustrated its robust few-show reasoning \cite{wei-etal-2022-compositional,wang-2022-linguistic,chowdhery2022palm} that a few examples in natural language are given to the model to describe the task.
-The most classic reasoning tasks are mathematical reasoning.
+Reasoning skills are essential for general intelligence systems, and the ability to reason in LLMs has gained significant attention from the research community.
+Several studies \cite{brown2020language,cobbe2021training} have shown that asking pre-trained models to produce step by step reasoning or fine-tuning can increase their ability on complex reasoning tasks.
+GPT-3 \cite{brown2020language} has illustrated its robust few-shot reasoning that a few examples in natural language are given to the model to describe the task.
+The most classic reasoning task is mathematical reasoning.
 PoT \cite{chen2023program} has shown great ability on math reasoning tasks with LLMs with the help of Python programs.
-They aim to generate an executive Python program by the LLM to solve math problems.
+They aim to generate an executive Python program for the LLM to solve math problems.
 However, their work primarily focuses on math reasoning tasks.
 A more general approach would be CoT \cite{wei2023chainofthought}, which works well on mathematical, logical, common sense, and symbolic reasoning tasks with few-shot prompts.